NieuwlandGeo/SLDReader/README.md

 ### Creating an issue

-Please include a example sld
+Please include an example sld

 ### Development dependencies